NG9-1-1 Back to Basics: What Are Next Generation Core Services?

 When NGCS are used in conjunction with the Emergency Services IP network (ESInet) that connects landline, wireless, and VOIP callers to their closest PSAP, NG9-1-1 can offer benefits that legacy systems cannot.

 For example, since much of the public has moved from landline to cellphone usage, location information has been a challenge for 9-1-1 for decades.
 Legacy 9-1-1 systems validate a call’s point of origin based on its closest street address and identify any location information associated with the subscriber’s account by combing the Automatic Location Identification (ALI) database.
-The call is then transferred from a local telecom carrier to a Selective Router in the legacy 9-1-1 system, determining which PSAP the call should be sent to based on ALI location information.
+The call is then transferred from a local telecom carrier to a Selective Router in the legacy 9-1-1 system, which determines to which PSAP the call should be sent based on ALI location information.

 >> Read more about the problem with Selective Routers here